aaronkjones/blog/content/post/home-assistant-security-system-part-2.md

 ## Powering the Display

  ![](https://i.imgur.com/vHW73rA.jpg)

 To power the display I wanted to make sure there were no visible wires.
-I ran an ethernet cable from my Ubiquiti PoE switch down to the display.
-I believe any PoE switch should work.
+To do so, I ran an ethernet cable from my [Ubiquiti PoE switch](https://amzn.to/2G9juxj) down to the display.
 In my case I already had supplies for making ethernet cables.
-You may not and instead choose to buy a premade one of the appropriate length.
+You may not and instead choose to buy a pre-made one of the appropriate length.

+Luckily our house had an existing security system that I used to run the ethernet cable.
+I tapped one end of the ethernet cable to the existing wire at the security panel, then pulled the existing wire upstairs, thus pulling the ethernet cable upstairs to the switch.

+If you don't have a PoE switch you can get an injector for much cheaper, like this one from [TP-Link](https://amzn.to/2KydLXi).

 ## Mounting the Display